 The definition of hirsutism is the excessive growth of hair that in a woman’s or man’s body and face.
-This disorder, usually, is not dangerous and is very common, but can impact strongly in the self-esteem of the woman, which can bring serious long-term problems.
-Fortunately, there are a lot of treatments that can help you to keep this problem in control.
+This disorder, usually, is not dangerous and is very common, but can impact strongly on the self-esteem of the woman, which can bring serious long-term problems.
+Fortunately, there are a lot of treatments that can help you to keep this problem under control.

 What is hirsutism?

 Hirsutism is a common disorder that, according to the Journal of Dermatology, between 5 and 10% of women are affected by it.
 You can have the tendency to have hirsutism if your mother, sister or other female relative suffers from this condition.
 It is more common in women from South Asia, the Mediterranean and Middle Eastern countries to develop this disorder.